Neapolitan War: Battle of Tolentino

 By 12 May, Bianchi, who was now in command of both his and Neipperg's corps, had taken the town of L'Aquila along with its castle.
 The main Austrian army was now marching on Popoli.

 During this time, General Nugent had continued to advance from Florence.
 Having arrived in Rome on 30 April, allowing the Pope to return, Nugent advanced towards Ceprano.
 By mid-May, Nugent had intercepted Murat at San Germano (now Cassino).

 Here, Murat attempted to check Nugent's advance, but with the main Austrian force under Bianchi in pursuit, Murat was forced to call off the action on 16 May.
 Soon afterwards, the Austrian armies united near Calvi and began the march on Naples.

 Murat was forced to flee to Corsica and later Cannes disguised as a sailor on a Danish ship after a British fleet blockaded Naples and destroyed all the Neapolitan gunboats in the harbour.

 On 20 May, Neapolitan Generals Pepe and Carrascosa sued for peace and concluded the Treaty of Casalanza with the Austrians, bringing the war to an end.
 On 23 May, the main Austrian army entered Naples and restored King Ferdinand to the Neapolitan throne.

 Murat, meanwhile, would attempt to reclaim his kingdom.
 Coming back from exile, he landed with 28 men at Pizzo, Calabria on 8 October 1815.
 However, unlike Napoleon months earlier, Murat was not greeted with a warm welcome and was soon captured by Bourbon troops.

 Five days after he landed at Pizzo, he was executed in the town's castle, exhorting the firing squad to spare his face.
 This ended the final chapter of the Neapolitan Wars.

 Aftermath

 Shortly after the end of the war, the Kingdoms of Naples and Sicily were finally united to create the Kingdom of the Two Sicilies.
-Although the two kingdoms had been ruled by the same king since 1735, the formal union did not happen until 1816.
+Although the two kingdoms had been ruled by the same king since 1721, the formal union did not happen until 1816.
 King Ferdinand IV of Naples and III of Sicily would become King Ferdinand I of the Two Sicilies.
 Meanwhile, the Austrians consolidated their gains in Northern Italy into the Kingdom of Lombardy–Venetia.

-Although Joachim Murat failed to save his crown or start a popular nationalist movement with the Rimini Proclamation, he ignited a debate for Italian unification.
+Although Joachim Murat failed to save his crown or start a popular nationalist movement with the Rimini Proclamation, he indirectly and unintentionally ignited a desire for Italian unification.
 Indeed, some consider the Rimini Proclamation to be the start of the Risorgimento.
 The intervention of Austria only heightened the fact that the Habsburgs were the single most powerful opponent to unification, which would eventually lead to three wars of independence against the Austrians.